juansebastiancodes/magic-deck-printer/README.md

 DEFAULT_BACK: resources/back.jpg   # default back image
 language-default: es     # preferred language for downloads
 pages-intercalation: true # interleave front and back pages in one PDF
+horizontal-back-offset: -2 # horizontal shift in mm for backs (negative = left)
 ```

 Cards are printed at the official size of 63.5mm × 88.9mm (2.5" × 3.5").